brain-fuel/microblog/README.md

 alias pytree="tree -I '__pycache__|venv'"
 ```

-If you don't want to have to run the alias command every time, you can echo the alias to your .bashrc file:
+If you don't want to have to run the alias command every time you open up a new shell, you can echo the alias to your .bashrc file:

 ```bash
 echo "alias pytree=\"tree -I '__pycache__|venv'\"" >> ~/.bashrc